Exploit-Master122/Education/README.md

 # Education

-All of the tweaks and ethical *l*acks in Education platforms,like Kahoot,Blooket,and Quizlet.
+All of the tweaks and ethical *whacks* in Education platforms,like Kahoot,Blooket,and Quizlet.

 <details>
 <summary>Kahoot Spammer!</summary>